jbarratt/serialized-hugo/content/post/2020/effective_tech_diagrams/index.md

 -   Is it easy for **you** to make a change to the diagram in the future?
 -   Is it easy for **other people** who might take ownership of the documents and diagrams in the future to do the same?

+If you're using a graphical tool, this means making sure other people have access to the source files and know how to work with them.

+To eat my own dog food here: you can [download the OmniGraffle file](EffectiveDiagrams.graffle) used to create all the diagrams in this post.
+(Thanks for the idea, [@mrwacky42](https://twitter.com/mrwacky42).)

+Fundamentally this is another reason SVG is an interesting format.
+If I make an SVG file in any tool, even if it's in something like OmniGraffle, it can still be opened and edited in tools like Inkscape, something which can't be done if you're sharing raster versions of your files.

 There are a vast number of tools out there, a few of which are listed below.